EricHongSAP/cloud-workflow-samples/cf-aif-workflow-integration-sample/README.md

 <div align=center><img src="./images/oAuth_Client2.png"/></div>

 ### Link AIF with SCP Workflow Service
-Open transaction “SEGW”, make sure the service SWF_CPWF_NOTIFICATION_SRV was registered for testing ABAP sysetm.
+Open transaction “SEGW”, make sure the service “SWF_CPWF_NOTIFICATION_SRV” was registered for testing ABAP sysetm.

 Open transaction “SM30”,
 in the input field “Table/View”, fill value “V_SWF_CPWF_CNSMR”, click the “Maintain” button.
 In the data maintenance overview screen, if there is no entry for Consumer Type “AIF_ALERT”, create a new entry.
 Fill the following fields:

 	Consumer: AIF_ALERT
 	Consumer text Description:  AIF Testing
 Save it.

 Open transaction “SM30”,
 in the input field “Table/View”, fill value “V_SWF_CPWF_CNSMA”, click the “Maintain” button.

 	Consumer: AIF_ALERT
 	Active:  X
 Save it.

 Open transaction “SM30”,
 in the input field “Table/View”, fill value “V_SWF_CPWF_DEST”, click the “Maintain” button.
 In the data maintenance overview screen, if there is no entry for Consumer Type “AIF_ALERT”, create a new entry.
 Fill the following fields: